nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 * You are able to increase or decrease your calorie intake for the day by typing in a whole number only.

-* As with all great calorie trackers, we only allow you to edit the current day's calorie log so as to prevent any edits to previous entries.
+* As with all great calorie trackers, fitNUS only allows you to edit the current day's calorie log so as to prevent any edits to previous entries.

 </div>

 #### 4.6.1 Add calories : `calorie_add`

-Adds the specified calorie amount to fitNUS.
+You can add a specified calorie amount to fitNUS.

 Format: `calorie_add c/CALORIE`

 Example:
-* `calorie_add c/1500` Adds 1500 calories to today's sum.
+* `calorie_add c/1500` fitNUS adds 1500 calories to today's sum.

 **Before adding "1500" calories:**